Improving Multimodal Brain Encoding Model with Dynamic Subject-awareness Routing: METHODOLOGY

 \subsection{Data Temporal Alignment}

-Upstream multimodal features (video, audio, text) are sampled at 2\,Hz, while fMRI is collected at TR resolution.
-We align modalities by aggregating 2\,Hz frames within each TR bin to obtain TR-synchronous post-fusion tokens $\{z_t\}_{t=1}^{T}$ with $z_t\in\mathbb{R}^{D}$, which serve as AFIRE inputs to the decoder.
+Upstream multimodal features are sampled at 2\,Hz, while fMRI is collected at TR resolution.
+We aggregate 2\,Hz frames within each TR bin to obtain TR-synchronous post-fusion tokens $\{z_t\}_{t=1}^{T}$ with $z_t\in\mathbb{R}^{D}$, which serve as AFIRE inputs to the decoder, where $t$ indexes TRs, $T$ is the sequence length in TR steps, and $D$ is the AFIRE token dimensionality.